Improving Korean-English Cross-Lingual Retrieval: A Data-Centric Study of Language Composition and Model Merging: Details for Synthetic Data Generation

 All models were trained for a total of one epoch with a batch size of 512, employing a linear learning rate scheduler with a warm-up ratio of 0.1.
 We used the AdamW optimizer~\citep{loshchilov2017decoupled} (with parameters $\beta_{1}=0.9$, $\beta_{2}=0.99$, and weight decay=0.01), and adopted bfloat16 mixed precision for computational efficiency.
 The learning rate for all models is fixed to 2e-5.

 We used 2 NVIDIA A100 GPUs, each with 80GB of memory capacity, along with AMD EPYC 7513 processors featuring 32 cores, to train models.
 Additionally, to increase the batch size within limited GPU resources, we adopt CachedGISTEmbedLoss from sentence-transformers~\citep{reimers2019sentence}, which combines the GISTEmbedLoss with the gradient cache technique~\cite{gao2021scaling}.
+We use bge-m3 as a guide model for the GISTEmbedLoss.
 For evaluation, we employed a single A100 GPU.